 If you want to go to an unusual city for your weekend or summer break, why not check out Denmark’s ‘other city’?
 Aarhus is the second largest city in Denmark.
 I personally lived here for two years and I cannot recommend it enough.
 Aarhus is a city with everything you need.
 It is by the ocean, has forest and parks, and is filled with historical architecture that you can only see in Scandinavian countries.

-Denmark in general is known for its massive use of the bicycle.
+Denmark in general is known cycling.
+The Danes really do love a bicycle!
 Aarhus is a small city, so you can easily hop on your bike and explore the city.
 Nightlife is amazing too.
 The locals are very open-minded and the city itself is LGBTQIA friendly.
 It’s no question that Aarhus is a great city break that is not mainstream.

 16. Antwerp, Belgium